saliu-oladitan/NumberToWordConverter/README.md

 # NumberToWordConverter
 This web App helps to convert number to word.
-It is a modified app gotten from another repo:
+It is a modified code gotten from another repo:

 https://github.com/marlun78/number-to-words/blob/master/numberToWords.js